hvuarn/msc-thesis/README.md

 #----------------
 ## Data
 The raw datasets are publicly available and are not included in this repository.
 To run the analysis, you must download the data and place it in the correct directory.

-Of the three StudentLife studies, we use the two publicly available datasets: the original StudentLife study \citep{Wang2014} and the College Experience Study \citep{Nepal2024}.
-The first is available from the project's website \citep{StudentLife2013} and the second was released on Kaggle on April 15, 2025 \citep{Kaggle}.
-We refer to the datasets as StudentLife 2013 and StudentLife 2017–2022, respectively.

 1.  **Download the data:**
     * StudentLife 2013: https://studentlife.cs.dartmouth.edu/datasets.html